dnaforge/dnaforge/docs/user-guide/README.md

 The nucleotide model is generated based on the cylinder model by clicking the "Generate Nucleotide Model"-button.
 Each cylinder is converted into two antiparallel strands, and their 5'- and 3'-ends are connected to each other with short spacer segments according to the connectivity of the cylinder model.
 Depending on the design method, the strands are also re-routed further: For instance, some cylinders in Sterna should form kissing loops, which are created by changing the connectivity of certain nucleotides in the middle of the strands.

 ### Primary Structure
-Once the nucleotide model is generated, it can be assigned a primary structure.
-For scaffold-based design methods, the primary structure is automatically assigned based on the scaffold chosen from the drop-down menu.
+Once the nucleotide model is generated, it can be assigned a primary sequence.
+For scaffold-based design methods, the primary sequence is automatically assigned based on the scaffold chosen from the drop-down menu.
 For further information about the procedures for the different design methods, see the appropriate entries in [Design Methods](#design-methods).

 ### Output
-The nucleotide model can be exported into UNF-file or into oxDNA-files by clicking the "Download"-buttons.
-The primary structure can be exported into a CSV-file as well.
+The nucleotide model can be exported as a UNF-file, as oxDNA-files, or as a PDB-file, by clicking the "Download"-buttons.
+The primary sequence can be exported into a CSV-file as well.

 ---

 ## Design Methods

 ### AT-DNA
-The A-trail routing, AT-DNA, follows the procedure laid out by Benson et al. It uses a breadth-first branch and bound algorithm over two node types, left- or right-handed, to find a connected graph, resulting in an A-trail.
+The A-trail routing, AT-DNA, follows the procedure laid out by [Benson et al](https://doi.org/10.1038/nature14586).
+It uses a breadth-first branch and bound algorithm over two node types, left- or right-handed, to find a connected graph, resulting in an A-trail.
 Note: This algorithm has a high time complexity, and DNAforge is unlikely to find a routing for meshes larger than about 100 nodes.

 #### Reinforcement
 Cylinders can be reinforced by clicking the "Reinforce"-button.
 This will replace the selected cylinder with four-cylinder bundles.
+Based on the procedure described by [Högberg et al](https://doi.org/10.1021/acsnano.2c11982).

 #### Custom Route
 A custom routing can be entered by clicking the "Upload Route"-button.
 The route must be a list of node ID's separated by spaces.
 Node ID visibility can be toggled in the interface menu.